VisionAndPsychosis.Net©

 At this point you have successfully positioned your finger in your Subliminal Peripheral Vision.
 You can see it if it moves, but can't see the finger when it is stationary.
 If you moved the hand and finger go back and reposition it then proceed to the next part of the trial.

-Start wiggling the finger up and down so that there is regular movement.
-You should see the movement and feel the urge to turn your eyes or head to look.
+movement.
+You should see the movement and feel the urge to turn your eyes or

-As you continue, in less than thirty seconds, you will no longer feel the urge to look.
-In fact you will no longer be aware the movement is there.
+As you continue, in less than thirty seconds, you will no longer feel the urge

 You will have successfully habituated notice of movement begun entirely in

-Subliminal Peripheral Vision.
+Peripheral Vision.

 Your brain is still seeing the movement subliminally.